 Fig. 4: High-level web app architecture.
 Please note that the “Mobile Web App” is only hosted on the Cloud Platform, but actually runs on the device.

 In contrast to web apps, that are built to run in browsers and will, therefore, run on any platform, native applications are built to run on one specific mobile platform.
 While this typically makes development for multiple platforms more costly than going for web apps, native apps offer best performance and platform integration.
 If you need to secure your data with biometric features, access device sensors or need a blazing fast user interface, native apps are your best friend.

 In order to integrate with Mobile Services capabilities such as Push and Offline, we provide the SAP Mobile Platform SDK 3.0, which is available for Android, iOS and Windows.
 It comes with a number of reuse components for common tasks such as authentication, enables you to transparently take your OData data sources offline, and provides a number of utilities that makes it easier to integrate with Mobile Services overall.

-Furthermore, with the SAP Cloud Platform SDK for iOS, we released a modernized Swift SDK earlier this year which we developed in cooperation with Apple.
-It implements the same server-side features as the Mobile Platform SDK for iOS but offers additional extension concepts that enable you to build customizable standard apps.
-In addition, we put a lot of effort in the tooling around the Cloud Platform SDK, which includes proxy class and sample code generation based on your Mobile Services application configuration.
-With this SDK, we also released the SAP Fiori for iOS Design Guidelines, and implemented native UI components to enable you to easily implement native Fiori-style apps on iOS.
+Furthermore, with the SAP Cloud Platform SDK for iOS and SAP Cloud Platform SDK for Android, we released modernized SDKs written in Swift and Java, respectively, and that were developed in cooperation with Apple and Google.
+They implement the same server-side features as the Mobile Platform SDK but offers additional extension concepts that enable you to build customizable standard apps.
+In addition, we put a lot of effort in the tooling around the Cloud Platform SDKs, which includes proxy class and sample code generation based on your Mobile Services application configuration.
+With this SDK, we also released the SAP Fiori for iOS Design Guidelines, and implemented native UI components to enable you to easily implement native Fiori-style apps on iOS and Android.